eSVeeF/MelanomaClassifier/readme.md

 - Modular CNN and MLP models for flexible experimentation
 - Custom cosine learning rate scheduler for smoother convergence
-- K-fold cross-validation for robust performance evaluation
+- 5-fold and 10-fold cross-validation for robust performance evaluation
 - Dataset loading and preprocessing tailored to the PH2 dataset
 - Support for training and inference workflows